HiltonGiesenow/teams-dev-samples/samples/tab-sso/src/nodejs/README.md

 npm install
 ```

 to install the needed npm packages.
+This needs to be done in both directories because these are separate web projects (a front end and a backend API), so you will need two separate terminal sessions.

-5. Run the application, using 2 terminal sessions, run the following in the `nodejs` directory and the `api-server` subdirectory:
+5. Run the applications, in each of the two terminal sessions (one for each of the `nodejs` directory and the `api-server` subdirectory) using the following command in both terminals:

 ```shell
 npm run start